F-16 training coalition: The F-16 coalition

-On 11 July, a memorandum was signed between 11 nations and Ukraine during the Vilnius Summit.
+On 11 July 2023, a memorandum was signed between 11 nations and Ukraine during the Vilnius Summit.
 As part of the signed memorandum, Ukrainian pilots, technicians, and support personnel were to participate in the training program.
-The coalition consisted of Canada, Belgium, Denmark, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Sweden, and the United Kingdom.
-According to the US Secretary of Defense Lloyd Austin, Denmark and the Netherlands took leadership of the formed coalition and the two nations are to outline the training plan.
+The coalition consisted of Belgium, Canada, Denmark, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Sweden, and the United Kingdom.
+According to the US Secretary of Defence Lloyd Austin, Denmark and the Netherlands took leadership of the formed coalition and the two nations are to outline the training plan.
 At the end of August, eight Ukrainian pilots and 65 additional personnel, arrived in Denmark at the Skrydstrup Air Base to conduct training on basic tactical and technical levels.

 On 22 August, Ukrainian president Volodymyr Zelenskyy announced that Greece joined the coalition and will help with the training of Ukrainian pilots.
 Two days later, the United States announced its participation in training Ukrainian pilots as well.
-As reported by the Department of Defense, training in the US is expected to start in October at the Morris Air National Guard Base.
+As reported by the Department of Defence, training in the US was expected to start in October at the Morris Air National Guard Base.
 A small number of Ukrainian pilots began training with the 162nd Wing around 25 October.

 Bulgarian Minister of Defence Todor Tagarev also announced his country's intention of joining the coalition and providing training for medical personnel and ground crews.
 On 12 October, Tagarev signed a memorandum of cooperation with his Ukrainian counterpart which included assistance in English courses for the future Ukrainian F-16 pilots.

 France joined the F-16 coalition in 2024.
 The country is to offer initial training for Ukrainian pilots before they could transfer for further fighter jet training offered by other coalition members.

+European F-16 Training Centre

+After the Vilnius Summit, it was announced that the European F-16 Training Centre (EFTC) would be located at the 86th Air Base of the Romanian Air Force in Fetești, Romania.
+The training hub is funded by all coalition members, whilst Romania provides the infrastructure of the base, the Netherlands provides the F-16s for training, and Lockheed Martin provides the instructors through its subcontractors; Draken International and Gesellschaft für Flugzieldarstellung (GFD).